jeffreycwitt/hn202/docs/intro.md

 For example: the word "ant-eater" identifies a specific animal by its most common source of food.
 This does a pretty good job of picking out a common point of reference for us all to speak about.

 But the name also conceals.
-It suggest that ant-eaters only eat ants and it conceals from us other facts about ant-eaters, namely that [they eat other things besides ants](https://what-do-animals-eat.com/anteaters/).
+It suggests that ant-eaters only eat ants and it conceals from us other facts about ant-eaters, namely that [they eat other things besides ants](https://what-do-animals-eat.com/anteaters/).

+{:.rquestion}
 How might the name "Middle Ages" conceal?

 By calling the Middle Ages "Middle", the label somewhat accurately points us in a particular direction -- that it is a period coming after something (the "classical" period) and a period coming before something (the "modern" period).

-But this kind of course labelling begins to suggest to us things that are not always true.
+But this kind of course labelling also suggests to us things that are not always true.

 For example, it suggests that there is a clear moment when the classical period ends and the "middle" begins.
 It suggests that there is a moment when the "middle" ends and "modernity" beings.
 But of course these boundaries do not exist and our belief in them distorts our ability to understand history accurately.

-It also conceals the many ways in which the Middle Ages could easily be considered the "beginning" or "origin" rather than the Middle.
+It also conceals the many ways in which the Middle Ages could easily be considered the "beginning" or "origin" rather than the "middle".

 As we will see during our Semester together, the Middle Ages could be considered the inventor of the concept of a University, the inventor of "common law", the origin of the English Language, and a new root of communal rather than monarchical forms of government.
 The list could go on.